Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 6. Is in Working Order/Fixable

 Who wants to buy a broken electric skateboard?
 Or one missing a vital part?
 Believe it or not, there is a robust community electric skateboard makers, DIYers, and tinkerers waiting for great deals like these.
-When you buy an electric skateboard second-hand you’ll find a mix of nearly-new complete electric skateboards ready to ride to boards that seem more like a box of parts.
+When you buy an electric skateboard used you’ll find a mix of nearly-new complete electric skateboards ready to ride to boards that seem more like a box of parts.

 If you want a board that’s ready to ride, choosing an electric skateboard that’s in good working order is the best way to start.
 If you’re a seasoned DIYer and want to make it a project, starting with an out of order board can be a fun project.
 Used electric skateboards are found in all types of conditions, make sure are getting one in the condition that you want.